MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/expecting-professionalism/blog.md

 We have a responsibility to communicate to our company or our client, 'No'.

-Robert tells a story about software that was launched prematurely, and failed spectacularly.
+Consider software that is launched prematurely, and failed spectacularly - occurring countless times in history.
 Certainly there were programmers who knew that turning it on was a terrible idea.

 When we as programmers are faced with these situations, we **must** say No!